 - 3.5 cups of water - chilled or at room temperature

 - 2 medium sized lemons

-- ½ tbsp of sabja or basil seeds soaked in ¾ cup water.
+- ½ tablespoon of sabja seeds or basil seeds soaked in ¾ cup water or chia seeds

 - organic sugar or powdered jaggery as required

-- ½ or 1 tsp chaat masala powder
+- ½ or 1 teaspoon chaat masala powder

 - few mint leaves for garnishing